-Honda Civic Type R (2015 – 2017)
+Honda Civic Type R (2015 – 2017) Review

-Honda Civic Type R (2015 – 2017): At A Glance
+Honda Civic Type R (2015 – 2017) At A Glance

-- On average it achieves 91% of the official MPG figure
+On average it achieves 91% of the official MPG figure

-If you wanted to come out on top in a game of hot hatch Top Trumps - the Civic Type R would be your winning card.
-It boasts 310PS, a top speed of 167mph, peak torque of 400Nm and a 0-62mph time of just 5.7 seconds.
+The Civic Type R boasts 310PS, a top speed of 167mph, peak torque of 400Nm and a 0-62mph time of just 5.7 seconds.

 Those numbers aren’t just for winning card games though – this is one of the most engaging, enjoyable and exciting cars on sale.
 That does come with a caveat though - it's far from cheap and possibly a little too hardcore for some.